bchapusha/IBM-Data-Analyst-Professional-Certificate/Introduction-to-data-analytics/Quizzes/The-data-ecosystem-and-languages-for-data-professionals.md

+# The Data Ecosystem and Languages for Data Professionals

 | Question | Answer |
 | :--- | :--- |
 | 1.
 In the data analyst’s ecosystem, languages are classified by type.
 What are shell and scripting languages most commonly used for? | Automating repetitive operational tasks |